ERIKS Annual Report 2025 is Erikshjälpen’s 2025 Annual Report in English. The financial statements are included in the Annual Report.

 b.
 Conflict of interest

-Erikshjälpen shall avoid situations that may involve conflicts of interest for employees, officials or agents or their immediate family.
-Suppliers must declare if they have family or relatives who are employed by Erikshjälpen.
-If a tenderer is found to have a hidden conflict of interest with Erikshjälpen, or with a competing tenderer, that tenderer shall be disqualified from participating in
+Erikshjälpen must avoid situations that could give rise to conflicts of interest for employees, officials, or representatives, or their immediate family members.
+Suppliers must disclose whether they have family members or relatives who are employed by Erikshjälpen.
+If it turns out that a bidder has a hidden conflict of interest with Erikshjälpen, or with a competing bidder, that bidder shall be disqualified from participating in a bidding process.

 c.
 Fraud and corruption